OCDC Board of Directors

 Amy Coughenour Betancourt joined the National Cooperative Business Association (NCBA) in 2011 as vice president of international development.
 She oversees CLUSA’s $30+ million international portfolio in 15 countries in Africa, Asia, and Latin America.

-Coughenour holds an M.A. in International Policy Studies (Latin America) from the Monterey Institute of International Studies, a B.A. in German and received a teaching Fulbright scholarship in Germany.
+Amy holds an MA in international policy studies (Latin America) from the Monterey Institute of International Studies, a BA in German and received a teaching Fulbright scholarship in Germany.

 Dr. Dan Waddle – NRECA International

 Senior Vice President of Operations